Yvonnexx/word-jumble/README.md

 ## jumble.py
 This file is the program which accept a string input and return the list of words jumbled from the input string.

+# How to run

+* type in the command line in a terminal
+    ''' ./jumble.py